jhart99/a6tools/atcommands.md

 DMOSETPWRSAVELV | Sets the FM power save level for the current channel if no audio, the radio will stop transmitting AT+DMOSETPWRSAVELV=<level>
 DMOSETWLKTLKID | Set the DMR Radio ID
-DMOSETGRPADDR | Set the DMR group address DMOSETFREQBANDNUM | Set the number of frequency bands AT+DMOSETFREQBANDNUM=<number> where number is less than 16 DMOGETFREQBANDNUM | Get the current number of frequency bands DMOSETFREQBANDVAL | Set the values of the frequency bands DMOGETFREQBANDVAL | Get the values of the frequency bands
+DMOSETGRPADDR | Set the DMR group address DMOSETFREQBANDNUM | Set the number of frequency bands AT+DMOSETFREQBANDNUM=<number> where the number is less than 16 DMOGETFREQBANDNUM | Get the current number of frequency bands DMOSETFREQBANDVAL | Set the values of the frequency bands DMOGETFREQBANDVAL | Get the values of the frequency bands